 Descend from the KOM, finish your ride through the redwoods, then turn right and descend down to Ocean Boulevard.
 Take Ocean Boulevard until you hang a left at the windmills to head to the Mayan Jungle.

 Ride the Jungle loop counter-clockwise.
 Then, climb out and return the way you came.
 Turn right when you hit Ocean Boulevard at the windmills, riding toward downtown Watopia.
-But before you reach downtown, hang a right toward Fuego Flats
+But before you reach downtown, you take a right toward Fuego Flats

 After crossing the bridge, turn right into Titans Grove and keep riding in the same direction.

-You’ll be turning left, crossing a creek bed (Saddle Springs) and taking your bike into the desert before finishing at the rock arch finish
+Turn left and cross a creek bed (Saddle Springs).
+Lastly take your bike into the desert before finishing at the rock arch finish

-Switch to a mountain bike for the jungle course as they’re the best at riding on dirt or gravel, then switch back to a road bike.
+Switch to a mountain bike for the jungle course.
+Mountain bikes are best at riding on dirt or gravel, then switch back to a road bike.
 The change will add 15 seconds, so add one minute if you want to find out if it’s worth it.

-The Kona Honzo is an excellent choice for Zwift Dust in the Wind because of its lightweight and low-maintenance nature.
+The Kona Honzo is an excellent choice for Zwift Dust in the Wind because it’s fairly light.

-It has a steel frame that’s durable enough to handle some of the toughest sprints on Zwift, while also being light enough to be able to keep up with other racers who are riding carbon frames.
+It is also light enough to keep up with other racers who are riding carbon frames.

 The Trek Supercaliber MTB is a bike that handles well on any terrain.
-It is very fast on Zwift, and it really rips up the gravel as you are riding along.
+It is quick on Zwift, and it really rips up the gravel.